linhtruong127/linhtruong127/README.md

 - 📫 How to reach me **mylinh12785@gmail.com**

-- ⚡ Fun fact **Starting an IT job quite late at 35 with fully dedicated myself to it**
+- ⚡ Fun fact **Starting my first tester job quite late at 35 but I love to explore the IT world and fully dedicated myself to it**

 <h3 align="left">Connect with me:</h3>
 <p align="left">